-Back in 2018, I checked into a nearly-new big city hotel for a few days, and I was reminded of the kind of creeping incompetence I seemed to be seeing more and more often.
+Back in 2018, I checked into a nearly-new big city hotel for a few days, and I was reminded of the kind of creeping incompetence I’m seeing more and more often.
 As I closed the bathroom door, I noticed that it didn’t stay latched.
 Was this the typical issue of the latch not lining up with the strike plate?
 I pushed the door harder.
 It didn’t help.
 It wasn’t until I looked closely that I noticed the cause.
 It was a shocking example of something that makes me worried.

 It’s not every day that you see a door latch installed backwards, but that’s what I was looking at.
 Yes, it was installed in the wrong direction relative to the swing of the door.
 Think about the series of incompetencies that must have led to this reality.
 Some so-called “tradesperson”, at some time, walked into that almost-finished hotel room to install a door.
 Somewhere along the line this person’s “training” failed to enlighten them to the fact that the angled side of any door latch needs to face inwards, towards the direction of the closing swing.
 Fail #1.